 |Zero out of pocket||X||X|

 Bottom Line: a solar leasing company is just another utility – except they are getting you to buy free energy from the sun.

 The sun is an enormous source of energy: the amount of light that hits a square meter — about 11 square feet — of the earth’s surface in just one day contains roughly 1000 watts.
 That’s enough to power your washing machine, dryer, fridge, computer, and TV simultaneously.

 So how does solar power work?

 When sunlight hits the panel, known as a solar photovoltaic (PV) module, it is converted into an electrical current by silicon cells.
-That charge is DC power.
-An inverter then converts that current to AC power, and it is then ready to use in your home, office, or factory.
+This current is originally DC power, so an inverter then converts it to AC power, and then it’s ready to use in your home, office, or factory.

 A PV system creates energy during the day and feeds any electricity that you don’t use onto the grid.
-Many homeowners can actually watch their meters run backward!
-It’s called net metering.
+Many homeowners can actually watch their meters running backwards!
+It’s called net metering (NEM).

-When the sun is set, you pull power off the grid and the meter runs forward again.
+When the sun is set, you pull power off of the grid instead, and the meter runs forward again.
 It is not uncommon to have a surplus of electricity produced by the end of the month.
-Your utility will often pay you for as this surplus in credits that you can then exchange for electricity from the grid in the future, instead of buying it at the retail price.
+Your utility will often pay you for this surplus in credits, which you can then exchange for electricity from the grid in the future, instead of buying it at the retail price.

 Solar Power Monitoring